Backhand: Grips

 For most of the 20th century, the backhand was hit with one hand using either an eastern or continental grip.
 The first notable players to use a two-handed backhand were the 1930s Australians Vivian McGrath and John Bromwich.
 Beginning with Mike Belkin, who was the first two-handed backhand player in the United States, and Chris Evert, in the 1960s many players began to use a two-handed grip for the backhand.
 Pete Sampras and Stefan Edberg notably switched from the two-handed to the one-handed backhand late in their development.

-Strengths and weaknesses
+Types of backhand

+For tennis's first 100 years, the one-handed backhand was the almost exclusive weapon of choice for players at all levels.
+Throughout this time, isolated individuals deployed two-handed backhand, however this never became widespread.
+The use of two-handed backhand began to increase at the arrival of the Open era, led by some of the most successful elite, notably Jimmy Connors and Bjorn Borg, as well as Chris Evert on the women's side.
+But it was not until the 1990s and later that it became the more widespread or dominant topspin backhand of choice among professional elites, exemplified by the success of Andre Agassi among men and Monica Seles among women.